 |

+Jaclyn Roessel (she/her)Born and raised on the Navajo Nation, it is the wisdom of her homelands that shapes Jaclyn Roessel’s cosmovision.
+Experience early in her career as a museum professional, cultural arts producer and curator confirmed her belief of the inherent power of utilizing cultural learning as a tool to engage and build stronger communities.
+Molded by her grandmothers, Jaclyn has fostered a praxis that utilizes Indigenous ways of knowing and decolonized methodologies as a catalyst to build cultural equity in organizations across the country.
 Her work as a certified personal coach integrates her Diné perspective and belief in the inherent wisdom of her coach partners to navigate challenges and achieve healing transformation in their lives and work.
 Jaclyn is a co-founder of Native Women Lead, a former National Art Strategies Creative Community Fellow and Native Entrepreneur-in-Residence at New Mexico Community Capital.
 In her role as director of decolonized futures and radical dreams at the U.S. Department of Arts & Culture, she stewards the Honor Native Land Project and currently serves on the New Mexico Governor’s Council for Racial Justice.
-More about Jaclyn at Grown Up Navajo |
+More about Jaclyn at Grown Up Navajo